Bobcat66/Training/docs/glossary.md

 - Pose Estimation: Pose Estimation is the task of determining a robot's position on the field.
 Being able to do it well is essential for pretty much any sort of automation

 - Th PnP Problem: The PnP Problem is an extremely important problem in computer vision, which, massively oversimplified, essentially asks the question "If you have a picture of an object with a known location, can you deduce the location of the camera that took it?"

+- Factor Graph: A bipartite graph representing the factorization of a probability distribution function.
+They are commonly utilized in computer vision and robotics to break up complex problems into smaller parts that are easier to solve.

+- Kalman Filter: A more computationally efficient (albeit less accurate) pose estimation algorithm used by WPILib for on-RIO pose estimation, at least when compared to Factor-Graph based solutions

+- Control Systems: A control system is an algorithm used to control a mechanism on the robot

+- Plant: The system being controlled by a control system

+- Setpoint: The desired state of a plant

+- Process Variable: The actual state of a plant

+- Error: The difference between the setpoint and the process variable

+- PID: PID, or Proportional-Integral-Derivative, is by far the most common control system utilized in FRC.
+A PID controller can be fully described by three coefficients: the proportional coefficient $K_p$, the integral coefficient $K_i$, and the derivative coefficient $K_d$.
+A PID controller's output at time t is described by the following equation:
+$$K_pe(t) + K_i\int e(t)dt + K_d\frac{de}{dt}$$